bobcgausa/cook-js/README.md

 ## How Does This Work?

 b2.js is a library to add Box2D support (http://box2d.org/) to P5.  box2d-html5.js is also included as it contains Box2D.
 There is a tutorial with many links to JSFiddle examples here (https://github.com/bobcgausa/cook-js/blob/master/P5physics.pdf).
+The main feature is a pixel interface to Box2D, which supports easy access to all of P5's graphics features.

 # Welcome to Particles for P5! (note: doesn't use physics)